E-commerce

 Can I refuse a retailer?

-Is inventory synchronized?
+Are inventory levels synchronized?

 Who handles returns?